iraycd/lld-roadmap/README.md

 > **Pro Tip**: Always validate your design with real-world scenarios, prototypes, or test cases before implementation.
 Focus on making the design extensible and maintainable for long-term success.

 ---
-Here’s the updated markdown with the detailed hints for Domain-Specific Practices:

 ## 5. Domain-Specific Practices